b-lukaszuk/BS_wJ_eng/contents/regex.md

 Oddly enough that seemed to have failed.
 That's because `$` is a meta-character that denotes end of subject (usually end of line or end of string).
 So, actually what we said with `$\d{1,}` was find digits after the end of string.
-An impossible task, hence the empty string.
-If we want `$` to be interpreted as a regular dollar symbol we need to proceed it with `\` (`\` gives a special meaning to ordinary characters, like `\d` and strips it away from a special character like `$`).
+An impossible task, hence the empty vector.
+If we want `$` to be interpreted as a regular dollar symbol we need to proceed it with `\` (`\` gives a special meaning to an ordinary character, like `\d` and strips it away from a special character like `$`).

 ```